Fair allocation of a multiset of indivisible items: Abstract

 \section{Abstract}

-We study the problem of allocating a set $M$ of $m$ \emph{indivisible} items among $n$ agents in a fair manner.
-We consider two well-studied notions of fairness: envy-freeness (EF), and envy-freeness up to any good (EFX).
-While it is known that complete EF allocations do not always exist, it is not known if complete EFX allocations exist besides a few cases.
-In this work, we reformulate the problem to allow $M$ to be a multiset.
-Specifically, we introduce a parameter $t$ for the number of distinct \emph{types} of items, and study allocations of multisets that contain items of these $t$ types.
-We show the following: \begin{enumerate} \item For arbitrary $n$, $t$, a complete EF allocation exists when agents have distinct additive valuations, and there are \emph{enough} items of each type. \item For arbitrary $n$, $m$, $t$, a complete EFX allocation exists when agents have additive valuations with identical \emph{preferences}. \item For arbitrary $n$, $m$, and $t\le2$, a complete EFX allocation exists when agents have additive valuations. \end{enumerate} For 2 and 3, our approach is constructive; we give a polynomial-time algorithm to find a complete EFX allocation.
+We study the problem of \emph{fairly} allocating a \emph{multiset} $M$ of $m$ \emph{indivisible} items among $n$ agents with \emph{additive} valuations.
+Specifically, we introduce a parameter $t$ for the number of distinct \emph{types} of items and study fair allocations of multisets that contain only items of these $t$ types, under two standard notions of fairness: \begin{enumerate} \item Envy-freeness (EF): For arbitrary $n$, $t$, we show that a complete EF allocation exists when at least one agent has a \emph{unique} valuation and the number of items of each type exceeds a particular finite \emph{threshold}.
+We give explicit upper and lower bounds on this threshold in some special cases. \item Envy-freeness up to any good (EFX): For arbitrary $n$, $m$, and for $t\le 2$, we show that a complete EFX allocation always exists.
+We give two different proofs of this result.
+One proof is constructive and runs in polynomial time; the other is geometrically inspired. \end{enumerate}